Financing your education

 - Bachelor of Arts students in the College of Liberal and Professional Studies who are eligible to receive federal financial aid should complete the FAFSA form.

 - Institutional grants are awarded to full-time students based on demonstrated financial need.
 Grants are awarded on a first-come, first-served basis, and are not guaranteed to all students.

 - Liberal and Professional Studies students are not eligible for Penn’s No Loan Program.

-- Scholarship opportunities are available for part-time students, and are awarded on the basis of academic merit, financial need, and other criteria as specified by the individual scholarship fund requirements.
+- Scholarship opportunities are available for part-time students and are awarded on the basis of academic merit, financial need and other criteria as specified by the individual scholarship fund requirements.

 The office of Student Financial Services (SFS) is available to help admitted and current students navigate the process.
-Prospective student should contact LPS.
+Prospective students should contact LPS.
 For more information on financing your undergraduate studies, visit the SFS website for College of Liberal and Professional Studies Undergraduate Students or contact SFS at (215) 898-1988.